Groß-Umstadt

-Groß-Umstadt is a town in the district of Darmstadt-Dieburg in the Bundesland (federal state) of Hesse in Germany.
-It is near by Darmstadt and Frankfurt on the northern border of mountain range Odenwald and is on the south-eastern edge of Rhine-Main Metropolitan Region.
+Groß-Umstadt ([ɡʁoːs ˈʔʊmʃtat], lit.
+'Big Umstadt', in contrast to "Little Umstadt") is a town in the district of Darmstadt-Dieburg in the Bundesland (federal state) of Hesse in Germany.
+It is near Darmstadt and Frankfurt, in the southeastern part of the Rhine-Main Metropolitan Region, just north of the Odenwald mountain range.

-The population is about 21,000 residents.
-About half of residents are living in Groß-Umstadt itself and the remainder in eight other districts which were incorporated by Hesse State Municipal Reform Act in 1970s:
+The population is about 21,000.
+Half of them live in Groß-Umstadt itself, the remainder in eight other districts which were incorporated by the Hesse State Municipal Reform Act in the 1970s: